Leazz/portfolio/content/index.md

 ---
-Title: Welcome to my page.
+Title: My page.
 Logo: image/me.png
-Description: This is my index page.
+Description: This is my page.
 ---

 welcome to my page

 ==========================

-The source for this page is in `content/index.md`.
+Th source for this page is in `content/index.md`.

 <!-- This is a sample home page written in markdown with some frontmatter defined. -->
+"img/me1.png" width="500" alt="Bild på mig">

 Hello,